minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 `http://dev.mysql.com/downloads/os-solaris.html'.

 You can install MySQL on Solaris using a binary package in PKG format instead of the binary tarball distribution.
+Before installing using the binary PKG format, you should create the `mysql' user and group, for
+example:

+     groupadd mysql
+     useradd -g mysql mysql

 Some basic PKG-handling commands follow:

    * To add a package: